2ndkauboy/campaign-archive-block-for-mailchimp/readme.txt

 == Description ==

-In order to be able to use the plugin, you have to get API credentials from Mailchimp.
+To be able to use the plugin, you have to get API credentials from Mailchimp.
 You can find them in the [API keys section](https://us1.admin.mailchimp.com/account/api/) of your Mailchimp account.
-If you already use the plugin "Mailchimp" or "Mailchimp for WooCommence", the API key from these will automatically be used.
+If you already use the plugin "Mailchimp" or "Mailchimp for WooCommerce", the API key from these will automatically be used.

 The plugin allows you to show all campaigns from the connected Mailchimp account.
-You can show up to 100 campaign (this is a hard limit of the Mailchimp marketing API).
+You can show up to 100 campaigns (this is a hard limit of the Mailchimp marketing API).
 For each campaign, you can either show the "Title" or the "Subject".
-You can also show the author/sender as well as the send date (and time).
+You can also show the author/sender as well as the sending date (and time).

 This is not an official Mailchimp plugin.
 Mailchimp® is [a registered trademark](https://mailchimp.com/legal/copyright/) of The Rocket Science Group.

 == Frequently Asked Questions ==

-= I get a warning telling me, that I have to set up API credentials! =
+= I get a warning telling me that I have to set up API credentials! =

-In order to be able to use the plugin, you have to get API credentials from Mailchimp.
+To be able to use the plugin, you have to get API credentials from Mailchimp.
 You can find them in the [API keys section](https://us1.admin.mailchimp.com/account/api/) of your Mailchimp account.
 You can also find a guide on how to "[Generate your API key](https://mailchimp.com/developer/marketing/guides/quick-start/#generate-your-api-key)" in the Mailchimp Marketing API documentation.
-This API key have to be saved in the block settings.
+This API key has to be saved in the block settings.

-= I already use the plugin "Mailchimp" or "Mailchimp for WooCommence", do I need to get a new API key? =
+= I already use the plugin "Mailchimp" or "Mailchimp for WooCommerce", do I need to get a new API key? =

 If you have successfully connected one of the two plugins to your Mailchimp account, this plugin will automatically use the existing API key from those plugins, so you are good to go without any further configuration.
 You can still use another key in the block settings.

 = I've just sent a new campaign/newsletter, but it is not showing up! =

-For better front end performance the campaign archive ist cached for 60 minutes.
+For better front end performance, the campaign archive is cached for 60 minutes.
 You just have to wait one hour (at most) for the new campaign to show up.
 You can also change the cache curation using the `cabfm_cache_minutes` filter.

 == Screenshots ==